basho/spark-riak-connector/README.md

 Spark Riak Connector allows you to expose the data stored in Riak buckets as Spark RDDs as well as to output data from Spark RDDs into Riak buckets.

 ### Compatibility
-* Compatible with BDP 1.0
+* Compatible with Riak KV, bundled inside BDP 1.x
-* Compatible with Apache Spark 1.4 or higher
+* Compatible with Apache Spark 1.4 or later
-* Compatible with Scala 2.10
+* Compatible with Scala 2.10 or later
 * Compatible with Java 8

 ### Features
-* Exposes data in Riak bucket as Spark RDD
+* Exposes data in Riak KV bucket as Spark RDD
-* Provides ability to construct an RDD form a given set of keys
+* Provides ability to construct an RDD from a given set of keys
 * Provides ability to construct an RDD by using a 2i string index or a set of indexes
 * Provides ability to construct an RDD by using a 2i range query or a set of ranges
-* Provides ability to construct an RDD using a full bucket read
+* Provides ability to construct an RDD using an enahnced 2i query (a.k.a. full bucket read)
 * Allows saving of an RDD into a specified Riak bucket and indexing results with 2i indexes
 * Provides mapping and data conversion for JSON formatted values
 * Allows parallel ful bucket reads into multiple partitions